U.S. History Lesson Plans and Resources

 Metaphorical Gold: Mining the Gold Rush for Stories

 A middle-grade lesson plan from EDSITEment.
-See also Gold Rush California and Its Diverse Population.

 Migration North to Alaska